Complete Payroll Management: 2026 Guide

 - Social declarations: monthly DSN, annual declarations

-Applicable social contribution rates in 2026
+Social Contribution Rates Applicable in 2026

 - Health insurance (employer): 7% to 13% depending on salary level

-- Basic CNAV pension: 6.90% employee / 8.55% employer (within the limit of the ceiling)
+- Basic retirement CNAV: 6.90% employee / 8.55% employer (within the ceiling)

 - Unemployment insurance (employer): 4.05%